Skip to main content

 Mastering Account-Based before Booleans

-Before learning about Booleans parameters, we strongly recommend reading our guide on how to do precise Account-Based targeting using Sales Navigator.
+Before learning about Boolean parameters, we strongly recommend reading our guide on how to do precise Account-Based targeting using Sales Navigator.
 Some elements are introduction pre-requisite to mastering Boolean search

 Booleans parameters are operators that allow you to combine keywords using AND, NOT, OR during your search :